 How can you tell if you are over-training?
-If you have a sudden drop in performance, feel fatigued, and have trouble sleeping, you may be over-training.
-Another indicator is the level of testosterone in your blood.
-Research has shown that repeated heavy endurance exercise without adequate rest can cause a significant decrease in testosterone.
-The InsideTracker Performance Plan analyzes 20 biomarkers including testosterone, and can show you whether you should consider adjusting your training load.
+Indicators include a sudden drop in performance, fatigue, and trouble sleeping.
+But that's not all – research has shown that repeated intense exercise without adequate rest can cause a significant decrease in testosterone.

 How much testosterone do you need?

 Testosterone is a steroid hormone that is present in the bodies of both men and women.
-In men, the testes produce testosterone.
-A man’s testosterone levels are highest in the late 30s, and then decrease by 1-2% each year.
-Women’s ovaries produce much smaller amounts of testosterone.
+A man’s T levels are highest in his late 30s, after which they then decrease by 1-2% each year.
+Testosterone exists at much lower amounts in women.